FOSSEE/st-scripts/other-type-of-plots/script.rst

 each having the value of one variable determining the position on the horizontal axis and the value of the other variable determining the position on the vertical axis.
-This kind of plot is also called a scatter chart, scatter diagram and scatter graph.
+This kind of plot is also called a scatter chart, a scatter diagram or a scatter graph.

 Before we proceed further, start your IPython interpreter
 ::